Halifax

 Crocuses Hatch From Snow by Jaime Burnet

 Jaime Burnet’s novel tells an urgent, socially relevant story firmly rooted in time and place.
-Crocuses Hatch From Snow is first and foremost a novel of Halifax, Nova Scotia, one that addresses the good, the bad and the ugly from … Continue reading
+Crocuses Hatch From Snow is first and foremost a novel of Halifax, Nova Scotia, one that addresses the good, the bad and the ugly from the city’s, and the province’s, long history and recent past.
+The novel opens in October …

 The Carol Bruneau Interview